RenedeK/Getting-and-claining-data/README.md

 - `features_info.txt` - explaination for how the 561 variables are created and what they mean

-- `README.txt` - overview of dataset
+- `README.txt` - overview of the dataset

 - **`test`** - folder containing the *test* subset of data (2947 observations), which contain 3 text files and 1 folder